diesimo-ai/lane-detection-adas/README.md

 ```
 pip install -r requirements.txt
 ```
-or run the bash script if you're on linux
+or run the bash script if you're on linux-based os

 ```bash
 #!/bin/bash